Netatalk/netatalk/doc/manual/CNID.md

 You can change the state directory path with *-Dwith-statedir-path=PATH* at compile time.

-The **dbd** command-line utility can verify, repair, and rebuild the CNID database.
+The **dbd** command-line utility can verify, repair, and rebuild the CNID database of any backend, not just *dbd*.

 > **NOTE:** Keep the following CNID-related considerations in mind: